cdown/battery-notify/README.md

 sleep_pct = 15

 # The command to run when sleeping.
 Bear in mind that if you run as an
-# unprivileged user, you'll likely need to consider elevation, either with
+# unprivileged user, you may need to consider elevation, either with NOPASSWD
-# NOPASSWD or things like polkit.
+# or things like polkit.
 sleep_command = 'systemctl suspend'

 # If this many monitors are connected (that is, plugged in -- they can be off)